 Nerva–Antonine family tree

-Marcus Aurelius was the last successful ruler.
-He had two sons who were potential heirs.
-Alongside his brother Commodus, Marcus Annius Verus Caesar was appointed Caesar on October 12, 166 AD, indicating their designation as co-heirs of the Roman Empire.
-Tragically, Marcus Annius Verus Caesar passed away in 169 AD.
-It is believed that the reign of Lucius Commodus, the last representative of this dynasty, became synonymous with the beginning of the decline of the Roman Empire.
+This carefully orchestrated succession process worked remarkably well until Marcus Aurelius broke the tradition.
+As fate would have it, Marcus had two potential heirs: alongside his brother Commodus, Marcus Annius Verus Caesar was named successor Caesar on October 12, 166 AD.
+However, Marcus Annius Verus Caesar passed away in 169 AD.
+This tragedy left Commodus as the sole heir and last representative of the dynasty, and his reign later became synonymous with the beginning of the empire's decline.

 Marriage to Marcus Aurelius

-She came from the imperial family of the Aurelius Antonines.
-Faustina’s father was Caesar Antonius Pius Augustus, and her mother was his wife Annia Galeria Faustina the Elder.
-Exploring the Dictionary of Greek and Roman Biography and Mythology by William Smith, we come across interesting information about engagement.
+Faustina came from the imperial family of the Aurelius Antonines; her father was Caesar Antonius Pius Augustus, and her mother was Annia Galeria Faustina the Elder.
+According to citations from William Smith's Dictionary of Greek and Roman Biography and Mythology, life had other plans for Faustina.

 The role of women